fawzanoachira/Common-Crawl-Malayalam-Data-Extractor/README.md

 4. **Output**

    The script will generate a file named which is same as the corresponding file downloaded from URL, containing the extracted Malayalam content.

+## Contributing

+Contributions are welcome!
+If you find any issues or have suggestions for improvements, please [open an issue]([https://github.com/fawzanoachira/Common-Crawl-Malayalam-Data-Extractor.git]) or submit a pull request.